-(a) Definitions.

-- (1) "Uniformed Traffic Officer" (UTO) means a law enforcement officer who has law enforcement authority at the location where the services are provided. - (2) "Flagger" means a person who has completed an approved, four-hour flagger training course given by a certified instructor. - (b) Certification to Train Flaggers.
-Certification to train flaggers may be obtained by completing one of the following courses or another course approved by the Agency: - (1) Associated General Contractors of Vermont, Work Zone Traffic Control Technician/Flagger Trainer Course; or - (2) American Traffic Safety Services Association, Worksite Traffic Supervisor Certification Course.

-- (c) Duties of Uniformed Traffic Officer.
+- (a) Definitions. - (1) "Uniformed Traffic Officer" (UTO) means a law enforcement officer who has law enforcement authority at the location where the services are provided. - (2) "Flagger" means a person who has completed an approved, four-hour flagger training course given by a certified instructor. - (b) Certification to Train Flaggers.
+Certification to train flaggers may be obtained by completing one of the following courses or another course approved by the Agency: - (1) Associated General Contractors of Vermont, Work Zone Traffic Control Technician/Flagger Trainer Course; or - (2) American Traffic Safety Services Association, Worksite Traffic Supervisor Certification Course. - (c) Duties of Uniformed Traffic Officer.
 UTOs shall perform the following functions as directed by the Engineer in and around work zones: - (1) Promote voluntary compliance by motorists with speed and other rules of the road through an obvious presence.
 This may include the presence of marked law enforcement vehicles displaying law enforcement signal lamps, the presence of a UTO in or near the highway, and/or signage indicating their presence.
-This presence is generally stationary (fixed post), with a law enforcement vehicle serving as an advanced warning signal and the UTO usually positioned outside the vehicle, to direct or control traffic as necessary. - (2) Direct and control traffic.
+This presence is generally stationary (fixed post), with a law enforcement vehicle serving as an advanced warning signal and the UTO usually positioned outside the vehicle, to direct or control traffic as necessary.

+- (2) Direct and control traffic.
 This may include the direction and control of traffic at intersections where signals are not functioning or are malfunctioning. - (3) Serve as a flagger. - (d) Use of Flaggers.
 A flagger shall be used as directed by the Engineer to stop and release traffic within a designated work zone or where the entrance or exit of construction equipment or other construction activity constitutes a hazard to the traveling public.
-Flaggers shall not be used to direct traffic. - (e) Responsibility of Contractor to Protect Public and Workers.
+Flaggers shall not be used to direct traffic. - (e) Use of Railroad Flaggers.
+Railroad flaggers shall be used within the limits of the project whenever the Contractor's operations are such as to make it necessary as described in the Contract Special Provisions.